Martin’s 27 points helps No. 10 Nevada beat Fresno State

 FRESNO, Calif.
+(AP) — Back at center for the first time since the Sweet 16 a year ago, Nevada’s Jordan Caroline had a fairly easy time putting up his 10th double-double of the season while matching his career high for rebounds.

+Caroline’s come-from-behind steal and block in the second half were even bigger for the 10th-ranked Wolf Pack.

-(AP) — Caleb Martin scored 27 points, including two free throws with 54.6 seconds remaining, and No. 10 Nevada held on to beat Fresno State 74-64 on Saturday night.
+Caroline had 19 points and matched his career high with 16 rebounds, Caleb Martin scored 27 points, including two free throws with 54.6 seconds remaining, and Nevada held on to beat Fresno State 74-64 on Saturday night.

+“Our effort was phenomenal from a defensive standpoint,” Wolf Pack coach Eric Musselman said.
+“Jordan gives us so much.
+We’re tinkering with some stuff and we played smaller because they’re a smaller team.
+We felt like we wanted to out-quick them at positions so we downsized.”

+“Those are both momentum plays,” Caroline said.
+“Those mean more than anything.
+It’s something generates a lot of energy and can swing the tide either way.”

+Caroline moved past Malik Story into 10th place on Nevada’s career scoring list with 1,493 points to go with 1,012 career rebounds.

-Martin also added nine rebounds, and Jordan Caroline had 19 points and 16 rebounds for the Wolfpack (16-1, 3-1 Mountain West), who have won two straight since losing at unranked New Mexico on Jan.
+Martin also added nine rebounds for the Wolf Pack (16-1, 3-1 Mountain West), who have won two straight since losing at unranked New Mexico on Jan.
 5.

+“We earned ourselves extra possessions and the 14 extra shots that we got I thought was the difference in the game,” Musselman said.
+“It’s a hard environment to win.”

 Braxton Huggins scored 25 points for Fresno State (12-4, 3-1).
 Deshon Taylor had 16 points and Nate Grimes added 15 points and 11 rebounds.